Henry Stephens Salt: Humanitarian League

-In 1891, Salt co-founded the Humanitarian League, which aimed to promote humaneness and advocate for social and legal reforms.
-The League's philosophy was rooted in the belief that scientific advances and evolutionary biology had debunked long-held notions of differences between races, classes, and species, advocating for universal sympathy.
-The League, aligned with early organised humanism, included prominent figures like Howard Williams, Alice Drakoules, Edward Maitland, and Kenneth Romanes.
-It established an office in London in 1895, launched the journal Humanity, and hosted the first National Humanitarian Conference.
-From 1897 to 1919, headquartered at Chancery Lane, the League actively campaigned against corporal punishment, blood sports, and other societal injustices through press engagements and public debates.
-After Salt stepped down in 1919, the League dissolved, and in 1924, former members founded the League Against Cruel Sports.
+In 1891, Salt co-founded the Humanitarian League, which campaigned for social and legal reforms based on the principle of humaneness.
+Its outlook drew on the view that scientific advances and evolutionary biology had weakened established distinctions between races, classes, and species.
+The League was associated with early organised humanism and included members such as Howard Williams, Alice Drakoules, Edward Maitland, and Kenneth Romanes.
+It opened a London office in 1895, launched the journal Humanity, and held the first National Humanitarian Conference.
+From 1897 to 1919, it was based at Chancery Lane and campaigned against corporal punishment, blood sports, and other practices it regarded as cruel.
+After Salt stepped down in 1919, the League dissolved.
+In 1924, former members founded the League Against Cruel Sports.